freeCodeCamp/guide/src/pages/kotlin/strings/index.md

 ### String Functions

-These are some of the common `String` functions being used
+These are some of the common `String` functions available from the current Kotlin version

 ### compareTo